-A homeowners association provides an estoppel letter when requested by a seller, buyer or agent involved with the sale or refinancing of a home.
-The homeowners association, or HOA, certifies in the estoppel letter the total debt owed to the HOA by the current homeowner.
-The letter, also known as an estoppel certificate, protects against undisclosed financial obligations to the HOA left by the previous homeowner.
+If you are buying, selling or refinancing a home that is governed by a homeowner's association, you may need to approach the HOA for an estoppel letter.
+This letter certifies the total debt owed to the HOA by the current homeowner and protects against undisclosed financial obligations to the HOA left by the previous homeowner.
 A real estate attorney can assure that your estoppel letter meets your needs.

-State HOA statutes and HOA by-laws include rules for submitting and responding to requests for estoppel letters.
+The HOA by-laws should include rules for submitting and responding to requests for estoppel letters.
 An HOA might use a standard request form, either a paper or online form, or require a written request for the letter.
-The request might include the buyer’s name and the closing date.
-A lender might request an estoppel letter as part of its refinancing process.
+Generally, you'll need to provide the the buyer’s name and the closing date of the sale or refinance.
 Rules often require the HOA to provide the estoppel letter within a certain period, such as not more than 10 days after receipt of a written request.
 Rules also prescribe the maximum amount the HOA may charge for preparing an estoppel letter.
 The HOAs usually require payment of the fee before an estoppel letter is provided.

-The estoppel letter includes certain identifying information, such as the HOA name, homeowner name, property address and the total financial obligation the current owner owes to the HOA.
+Estoppel letters vary from HOA to HOA but they generally include the HOA name, homeowner name, property address and the total financial obligation the current owner owes to the HOA.
 The total amount owed might include calculations of monthly fees up to the future closing date of the sale.
-The letter includes instructions on how to make payment, if anything is owed, to the HOA and the signatures of the authorized HOA agent.
+The letter may also include instructions on how to make payment, if anything is owed, to the HOA and the signatures of the authorized HOA agent.
 Attachments sent with the estoppel letter might include the HOA’s schedule of fees and assessments, the payment ledger for the property in question and information about liens or unresolved violations by the current homeowner.

 Sellers and buyers of homes are “jointly and severally” responsible for the financial obligations owed to the HOA, with some exceptions provided for under state laws.
 For instance, Florida’s HOA statutes limit how far back an HOA may go to pass along unpaid financial obligations to a new homeowner.
 Your state’s statutes might address the question of financial liability for unpaid debt when an HOA takes ownership of a home because of a lien foreclosure.
 Your real estate attorney can determine which HOA statutes apply to your situation.